-Millions of people have been touched by ministries such as Walk Thru the Bible and Young

-Life which were also started by Dallas alumni.

-Our graduates also serve as faculty,

-administrators, deans, and presidents at

-scores of other schools all over the globe.

-You can't begin to count the number of

-books, articles, and messages written by

-Dallas graduates-their impact on the

-world has been profound.
+Millions of people have been touched by ministries such as Walk Thru the Bible and Young Life which were started by Dallas alumni.
+Our graduates also serve as faculty, administrators, deans, and presidents at scores of other schools and seminaries all over the globe.
+You can't begin to count the number of books, articles, and messages written by Dallas graduates-their impact on the world has been profound.

-The bottom line is-Dallas

-Seminary alumni know how to

-handle the Bible not only

-accurately but practically.
-As a

-student you'll learn to do the same

-and, at the end of your time here,

-you'll join this influential group of

-God's servant-leaders.
+The bottom line is-Dallas Seminary alumni know how to handle the Bible not only accurately but practically, in a way that affects people's lives.
+As a student you'll learn to do the same and, at the end of your time here, you'll join this influential group of God's servant-leaders.